ebysslabscodes/cas2-framework-notes/README.md

 - deployable artifacts

 The CAS 2.0 implementation is intentionally not publicly released.
-Access may be explored through academic review or ethical research collaboration.
+Implementation access may be explored through academic review or research collaboration under stated use constraints.